 Our honored guests will be matched with volunteer hosts who will accompany them throughout the evening, assuring that there will always be someone to sit with, to escort to activities, and to look out for every need.

 The atmosphere of this event will be lively, wholesome, and prom-like, with a variety of activities for our guests to explore throughout our facility.
-They will be invited to hang out in our Karaoke Lounge, be soothed in our Sensory Lounge, and make some memories in the Photo Booth.
+They will be invited to hang out in our Karaoke Lounge, be soothed in our Sensory Lounge, play games in several areas, enjoy professional entertainers, and make some memories in the Photo Booth.
 We will do our best to accommodate your wish to be seated with another guest.
 Of course, no alcohol or dangerous substances will be permitted on our grounds.

 Some love to dress up; others, not so much!
 Ladies and gentlemen are welcome to be as dressy or as comfortable as they like.